T8RIN/DynamicTheme/README.md

 Attention: ColorPicker not included in the package

 # Features
-* Declaring custom color scheme based on upt to three colors
+* Declaring custom color scheme based on up to three colors
 * Content based colorscheme by providing bitmap
 * Dynamic themeing from android 5
 * Amoled mode support